climate-resource/cmip7-scenariomip-ghg-concentrations/README.md

    e.g. `pixi run python scripts/upload-to-llnl.py --unique-upload-id-dir cr-scenario-concs-20250701-1 output-bundles/v0.1.0a2/data/processed/esgf-ready/input4MIPs`
 1. Tell the publication team that the results are uploaded and the folder in which to find them i.e. the value of `--unique-upload-id-dir`

+#### Uploading to Nersc
+- raw docs are pretty good: https://docs.nersc.gov/services/scp/
+- command is something like `scp -r output-bundles/0.1.0/data/processed/esgf-ready/input4MIPs zrjn@dtn01.nersc.gov:/global/u2/z/zrjn/`
+    - `-r`: recursive i.e. upload the folder and its structure
+    - `output-bundles/0.1.0/data/processed/esgf-ready/input4MIPs`: the directory you want to upload
+    - `zrjn`: zeb's username, yours will be something like fb.
+      You can get this by logging into jupyter then looking at the start of your shell.
+    - `dtn01.nersc.gov:`: where we want to upload to get this from the docs https://docs.nersc.gov/services/scp/
+    - `/global/u2/z/zrjn/`: the path we want to upload to.
+This is just my home directory
+- move files to `/global/cfs/projectdirs/m4931/zrjn-tmp`, the 'staging' area effectively
+- update permissions
+    - make all directories readable by anyone: `find /global/cfs/projectdirs/m4931/zrjn-tmp/input4MIPs/ -type d -exec chmod 755 {} \;`
+    - make all files readable by anyone: `find /global/cfs/projectdirs/m4931/zrjn-tmp/input4MIPs/ -type f -exec chmod 644 {} \;`
+- send an email to Sasha (I'll give you email separately) to say, "Hi, these files are ready to be published"

 #### Parallelisation

 By default, this all runs serially.